fieldingtron/wktvusa/content/mainpages/privacy-policy.md

 weight: 8
 rank: 1
 ---

-## **Review Site Disclosure**

-This review sites receives commission from promoting affiliate products.
-All reviews are real but may possibly be affected by the financial relationship we have with some Usenet providers.

-We do our best to be impartial and give accurate information but we do receive commissions from some but not all partners.

 ## **Information that is gathered from visitors**

 In common with other websites, log files are stored on the web server saving details such as the visitor&#8217;s IP address, browser type, referring page and time of visit.